ESL Classroom Activities with Humor is by Hall Houston. His many articles are on the TEFL and ESL Resources page.

 The activities in this article all have one element in common: provoking laughter in students.
-These activities are superb for providing a change of pace or helping students relax during an exam period.
+ESL Classroom Activities with Humor are superb for providing a change of pace or helping students relax during an exam period.

 Put students into pairs.
 Tell them to choose roles, A and B. For the next minute, A has to do everything he/ she can think of to get B to laugh.
 B, meanwhile, must face A and try not to smile or laugh.
 Next, get them to switch roles.
 Round things off by inviting the most outrageously funny student to try to get you to laugh.

 Assign a topic you think your students will find amusing, such as “6 things that smell terrible” or “5 ridiculous excuses for not doing homework”.
 Give them a few minutes to write, then call on a few students to read out their lists.

 The Worst Sentence Competition

 Give students 5 minutes to compose the worst English sentence they can think of.
 When the 5 minutes are up, ask each student to read out their sentence.
 Finally, ask the class to vote on the worst sentence.

 Who Said It?